Arr0ws/NeoterOS/README.md

-# NeoterOS
+# NeoterOS 🖥️

-A fake operating system made in javascript (node.js)
+A fake operating system made in Javascript (Node.js)

 ## What is it?